 Generally speaking, Stollen is a sweet yeast dough, filled with raisins, candied peel and almonds.
 Some contain marzipan, which is probably the most popular here in England, others quark.
 You can get Stollen all year round, but during the Advent period and around Christmas, if is called a ‘Christstollen.’
 Another thing that doesn’t change throughout the year is the way Stollen is traditionally folded: its shape and the white colour are vaguely resembling a swaddled baby – Baby Jesus, to be precise.

-In the spirit of Christmas I shared my recipe with Frau Dietz, my English blogging friend who posts so expertly and entertainingly about life and food in Germany on her blog Eating Wiesbaden.
+In the spirit of Christmas I shared my recipe with Frau Dietz, my English blogging friend who posts so expertly and entertainingly about life and food in Germany on her blog A Sausage has Two.
 If you’re ever planning on visiting the Frankfurt area, or Germany in general, do have a look at her site as she has been writing extensively about the country and its food.
-I love her seasonal eating guide, especially those mouth-watering pictures of German markets … So, if you’d like to give Stollen a try this Christmas, have a look a my recipe on Eating Wiesbaden.
+I love her seasonal eating guide, especially those mouth-watering pictures of German markets … So, if you’d like to give Stollen a try this Christmas, have a look a my recipe on A Sausage has Two.

 Stollen need to be big, and the recipe will leave you with two large loaves, which are perfect for sharing.
 Frau Dietz gets her Christstollen from her mother-in-law: it is wrapped up tightly in tinfoil and clingfilm and ready to be taken over to England, where her own family is already awaiting it eagerly.
 You can’t get more Dickensian than that, at least not in a good way!